id110067/StockMarket101/README.md

 <!-- -->

--   Then, the investor will be redirected to the home page and the
+-   Then, the investor will be redirected to the home page and the<br>
-    > process continues.
-If he does not want to invest further he can
+    process continues.
+If he does not want to invest further he can<br>
-    > simply select no and select logout option from the drop down menu.
+    simply select no and select logout option from the drop down menu.<br>

-> If no, i.e., player chooses not to invest, the following menu will be
+> If no, i.e., player chooses not to invest, the following menu will be<br>
-> displayed to assist the player/investor:
+  displayed to assist the player/investor:
 >
 > --------------------------------------------------------------------------------------